 A video from the National Pest Management Association

-The City's Integrated Pest Management Coordinator conducted an IPM workshop in May 2015.
+The city conducted an IPM workshop in May 2015.
 The following two videos can help you learn about IPM - an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices.
 These videos also focus on the usual pests found in Davis homes and gardens.

 The PHAER (Pesticide Hazard and Exposure Reduction) Zone System seeks ways to measure progress towards risk reduction goals, it allows grounds managers needed flexibility in their management options, and it informs the community about the general level of pesticide hazard that could be present on a site-by-site basis.

 The PHAER Zone System establishes management zones on each site based upon the unique risk reduction goals of individual jurisdictions.
 These zones are designated as Green, Yellow, and Special Circumstance Zones, with Green Zones providing the lowest potential for pesticide hazard and exposure.
 Each Zone has a corresponding pesticide list determined by existing toxicological data.

 - Central Park (all Green Zone, no map included)

 - Community Park PHAER Zones